topimg

 Indianapolis Becomes the State Capital

-Most of the early settlers to Indiana settled in the southern part of the state.
-However, by the mid-1800s settlers were buying and settling on the fertile soil of the northern part of Indiana.
+Most of the early settlers of Indiana settled in the southern part of the state.
+However, by the mid-1800s, settlers were buying and settling on the fertile soil of the northern part of Indiana.
 Corydon, Indiana, the first state capital, was no longer a central location for the population of Indiana, so a new city was chosen for the capital of Indiana.
-The new capital would be Indianapolis, a city located at the center of the state.
+The new capital would be Indianapolis, a city at the center of the state.

 indy

 Indianapolis was chosen by a committee of the Indiana General Assembly to be the new capital.
-The site of the new capital was chosen to be in the place where Fall Creek and the White River met.
-In 1821 the Indiana General Assembly accepted this site and gave it the name Indianapolis [polis means city in Greek].
+The site of the new capital was chosen to be at the place where Fall Creek and the White River met.
+In 1821, the Indiana General Assembly accepted this site and named it Indianapolis; polis means “city” in Greek.

 Transportation in Indiana

-A group of men could construct a flatboat in about 30 days.
-If they were transporting products and crops they would load them onto the flatboat and float down the Ohio River.
+A group of men could construct a flatboat in approximately 30 days.
+If they were transporting products and crops, they would load them onto the flatboat and float down the Ohio River.
 They would travel down the Ohio into the Mississippi River and south to New Orleans.
-It was not a safe trip, there were many seen and unseen dangers to flatboat captains.
-When Abraham Lincoln was a young man he was working aboard a flatboat and during the trip to New Orleans a gang of men tried to kill the captain and steal the cargo.
+It was not a safe trip; there were many seen and unseen dangers to flatboat captains.
+When Abraham Lincoln was a young man, he was working aboard a flatboat, and during the trip to New Orleans a gang of men tried to kill the captain and steal the cargo.

 Steamboats

-With the invention of steam power it was now much easier to travel along the Ohio River.
-The steamboat had a steam engine which turned a paddle wheel in back of the boat.
+The invention of steam power made traveling along the Ohio River much easier.
+The steamboat had a steam engine that turned a paddle wheel at the back of the boat.
 Some steamboats had two paddle wheels, one along each side of the steamboat.
-This paddle powered the boats up and down river.
+This paddle powered the boats up and down the river.

 The first steamboat arrived on the Ohio River in 1811.
-Within 30 years there were literally hundreds of steamboats on the Mississippi and Ohio Rivers.
+Within 30 years, there were hundreds of steamboats on the Mississippi and Ohio Rivers.
 Steamboats were also used on the Great Lakes.
-Michigan City, Indiana became an important port city for lake steamboats.
+Michigan City, Indiana, became an important port city for lake steamboats.

 Indiana still lacked a passable road system.
 There were few roads leading to and from Indianapolis.
 One of the first roads in Indiana was called the Buffalo Trace.
 This was a former bison trail that connected the cities of New Albany and Vincennes.
-In 1829 the National Road reached Indiana.
+In 1829, the National Road reached Indiana.
 This road was built from Maryland westward.
 The United States Congress funded the building of this road.
-Eventually the National Road (U.S. Highway 40) made it to St. Louis, Missouri.
+Eventually, the National Road (U.S. Highway 40) made it to St. Louis, Missouri.
 A major technological advantage of the National Road was that it was covered with a thick layer of gravel.
-The National Road was able to be used all year, regardless of the weather.
+The National Road could be used all year, regardless of the weather.

 Canals

-New York state had finished its famous Erie Canal in 1825.
+New York State had finished its famous Erie Canal in 1825.
 Some industrious individuals in Indiana thought canals would be a great addition to the transportation system.
-It was thought that the canals would help farmers, who lived far from a deep river, get their crops to market faster.
+The canals would help farmers, who lived far from a deep river, get their crops to market faster.

 The most important canal built in Indiana was the Wabash and Erie Canal.
 This canal started at Lake Erie and followed the Maumee River to Fort Wayne.
 The canal then followed the Wabash River to Terre Haute and then to Evansville, along the Ohio River.